Rio de Janeiro Feature

-Named after the flowers that grow on the hills of Rio, the first favela began as a squatter town for homeless soldiers at the end of the 19th century, and later, freed slaves illegally made their homes on these undeveloped government lands.
+Named after the flowers that grow on the hills of Rio, the first favela began as a squatter town for homeless soldiers at the end of the 19th century.
+Later, freed slaves illegally made their homes on these undeveloped government lands.
 The favelas flourished and expanded in the 1940s as the population in Brazil shifted from a rural-based to an urban-based one.
 In the 1970s, during the military dictatorship, the government moved favela dwellers into public housing projects.

 Rio's Largest Favela

 Rocinha is Rio's largest and most developed favela.
-Between 150,000 and 300,000 people reside in this well-developed community (there are three banks, a nightclub, and a plethora of shops and small markets).
-Brace yourself for a variety of smells, both good and bad: you'll find savory-smelling, grilled churrasquinho (meat skewers) sold in the street and any number of delicous aromas drifting out of nearby restaurants.
+Between 150,000 and 300,000 people reside in this well-developed community (there are three banks, a nightclub, and many shops and small markets).
+Brace yourself for a variety of smells, both good and bad: you'll find savory-smelling, grilled churrasquinho (meat skewers) sold in the street, and any number of delicious aromas drifting out of nearby restaurants.
 On the flip side, residents dump their trash on the side of the road (in designated areas) and in some places, raw sewage flows in open canals.

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US